InnerSourceCommons/InnerSourcePatterns/meta/pattern-template.md

 ## Acknowledgements (optional)
 Include those who assisted in helping with this pattern - both for attribution and for possible future follow up.
 Though optional, most patterns should list who helped in their creation.

+## Alias (optional)
+If this pattern is also known under a different name than what is listed unter **Title**, please list those alternative titles here. e.g. if the pattern is named after the problem it solves, a helpful alias might be one that describes the solution that is applied.